Social Bastion

-Social Bastion (French: Bastion Social) was a French neo-fascist political movement founded in 2017 by former members of the far-right student association Groupe Union Défense (GUD) and dissolved by official decree in 2019 after several racially motivated attacks committed by its members.
+Social Bastion (French: Bastion Social) was a French political movement founded in 2017 by former members of the far-right student association Groupe Union Défense (GUD) and dissolved by official decree in 2019 after several racially motivated attacks committed by its members.
 The movement advocated nativism and remigration.

 Inspired by the Italian movement CasaPound, with which they maintained ties, Social Bastion used similar political actions such as squatting, demonstrations, and humanitarian aid restricted to white homeless people.
 The group was also close to the Belgian Nation Movement and the Swiss Résistance Helvétique.

 History

 Social Bastion was founded in 2017 by Steven Bissuel, a former president of the GUD in Lyon, and later spread to other French cities such as Chambéry, Strasbourg, Aix-en-Provence, Clermont-Ferrand and Marseille.
 Valentin Linder became its new leader in 2018.

 Social Bastion was banned by the French government on 24 April 2019, along with six other far-right groups, due to the involvement of several of its members in acts of violence.
 Despite this, the movement has survived under different structures, growing from 6 to 15 local branches.
 As of November 2020, legal proceedings are under way for "reconstitution of a disbanded group".